What the Students Say

 The classes themselves were really interesting, and I did not initially know how many of the faculty members are truly top in their field of work, which provided a really unique experience.
 I was also used to studying U.S. foreign policy and politics, so being able to spend time learning about European politics, wars, and migration issues was extremely eye-opening for me.

-Overall, I am so grateful for the welcoming and inclusive learning environment that I found at Oslo Nye, and for the experience of being able to challenge my own identity, political opinions, and ways that I have been looking at the world in a biased way.
+Overall, I am so grateful for the welcoming and inclusive learning environment that I found at ONUC, and for the experience of being able to challenge my own identity, political opinions, and ways that I have been looking at the world in a biased way.

-Renate Lorentzen, Norwegian student and "buddy" (welcoming committee for international students) at Oslo Nye University College
+Renate Lorentzen, Norwegian student and "buddy" (welcoming committee for international students) at Oslo New University College

 Being there to welcome our exchange students was a great experience.
 I, alongside other buddies, were there to help them settle into their new life for the semester.
 I hope this gave them a positive and easy start to their Oslo experience.